Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/10. API RESTful Routes/README.md

 We've already used APIs - like those found at [RapidAPI.com](rapidapi.com) - but now we want to make our own.

+# Fetch vs. Axios Activity

+Why are we using Axios if it is just a wrapper for JavaScript's ES6 function `fetch`?
+Why not just use fetch by itself.

+Let's look at the pro's and con's

+Cons
+* Having to add Axios anywhere we will use it on the client
+* Having to learn Axios' API
+* Having to conform to any of Axios' idiosyncrasies
+* Needlessly going to a higher level of abstraction

+Pros
+* Axios parses JSON responses automatically meaning fewer steps and less code
+* Axios has a purely resouceful API, so if you know resouceful development you already know its API
+* Mirroring resourceful syntax on the client and the server
+* This class is about learning Resourceful development :D

+The Pro's have it!
+But it isn't always the right choice.
+Keep an open mind about the tools you or your team use.
+Try to be **Technically Agnostic** - the best engineers are.

 ### Service Oriented Architectures (SOA)

 A Service Oriented Architecture is the most common best practice for software architecture today.